XiaodanXing/Guide4Yanglab/Models.md

 ### Models from Github

 Pytorchvision models are easy to implement, but they are not easy to modify.
 Sometimes I copy and paste the Github models into my 'Models.py' file.
 By doing so, I could easily adjust the convolutional layers and normalization layers.
-DO remember add proper references if your are writing your paper/report.
+DO remember to add proper references if your are writing your paper/report.

 ### Models from scratch

 In this section, some basic components in a deep learning network will be introduced.
-We will start by a simple 2D CNN.
+We will start with a simple 2D CNN.

 These basic components include convolutional operations `nn.Cov2d`, activation layers `nn.ReLU`, batch normalization layers `nn.BatchNormalization2D`, and fully connected layers `nn.
 Linear`.
 I added an operation calculating the output size of each convolutional and maxpooling layer.

 ```python
 import torch.nn as nn